AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-10.md

 ### idle/prepare

 In this phase, checks take place within the event loop, and it is performed internally.
 As I mentioned earlier, this phase is more for academic understanding.
-If you're interested, go ahead and read the [official Node.js documentation on the event loop](https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick).
+If you're interested, go ahead and read the [official Nodejs documentation on the event loop](https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick).
 Keep in mind that the official docs might have different diagrams or images, but don’t get confused.
 Just focus on understanding the concept.
 You can also read more about libuv design here.

 The **poll phase** is the most important phase of the event loop, and **idle/prepare** takes place right before it.